Oporu/HypixelPlayerStatus/README.md

 # HypixelPlayerStatus
-to know if player status changed discord webhook ✅
+to know if player status changed<br>
+discord webhook ✅